|Special Interest Arms|

 · Why not use the 30 rd. double stack AK mags, or a 100 rd. drum, that would be cool!

-· That is possible, we built one action with a 30 rd. mag. as an experiment.
+· That is possible, we built one action with a 30 rd. magazine as an experiment.

 .
-We were not satisfied with the amount of metal that had to be milled away for the magazine to sit high enough for reliable feeding.
+We were not pleased with the amount of metal that had to be milled away for the magazine to sit high enough for reliable feeding.

 · Removing so much metal from the receiver potentially opens us to an unacceptable level of liability, some one could claim that we had weakened the receiver by that modification.